-Governor Phil Bryant and other elected officials, children and teachers, Civil Rights Movement veterans, and volunteers from across the state will lift shovels to break ground on the Museum of Mississippi History and the Mississippi Civil Rights Museum on Thursday, October 24, at 10 a.m.
-The public is invited to a historic day of festivities that will feature music, food, fun, and children’s activities.
+Governor Phil Bryant and other elected officials, children and teachers, Civil Rights Movement veterans, and volunteers from across the state broke ground on the Museum of Mississippi History and the Mississippi Civil Rights Museum on Thursday, October 24, 2013.
+The historic day of festivities featured music, food, fun, and children’s activities.

 “Not only will these museums be a tremendous economic development tool for the state and bring visitors to our capital city, but they will also be an extraordinary educational resource for generations to come,” said Governor Bryant.